braze-inc/braze-docs/_docs/_hidden/private_betas/sql_segments_tables.md

 [USERS_BEHAVIORS_APP_NEWSFEEDIMPRESSION_SHARED](#USERS_BEHAVIORS_APP_NEWSFEEDIMPRESSION_SHARED) | When a user views the News Feed
-[USERS_BEHAVIORS_APP_SESSIONEND_SHARED](#USERS_BEHAVIORS_APP_SESSIONEND_SHARED) | When a user ends a session on an app [USERS_BEHAVIORS_APP_SESSIONSTART_SHARED](#USERS_BEHAVIORS_APP_SESSIONSTART_SHARED) | When a user begins a session on an app [USERS_BEHAVIORS_GEOFENCE_DATAEVENT_SHARED](#USERS_BEHAVIORS_GEOFENCE_DATAEVENT_SHARED) | When a user triggers a geofenced area (e.g., when they enter or exit a geofence).
+[USERS_BEHAVIORS_APP_SESSIONEND_SHARED](#USERS_BEHAVIORS_APP_SESSIONEND_SHARED) | When a user ends a session on an app [USERS_BEHAVIORS_APP_SESSIONSTART_SHARED](#USERS_BEHAVIORS_APP_SESSIONSTART_SHARED) | When a user begins a session on an app [USERS_BEHAVIORS_GEOFENCE_DATAEVENT_SHARED](#USERS_BEHAVIORS_GEOFENCE_DATAEVENT_SHARED) | When a user triggers a geofenced area (for example, when they enter or exit a geofence).
 This event was batched with other events and received through the standard events endpoint, and therefore may not have been received by the endpoint in real-time.
-[USERS_BEHAVIORS_GEOFENCE_RECORDEVENT_SHARED](#USERS_BEHAVIORS_GEOFENCE_RECORDEVENT_SHARED) | When a user triggers a geofenced area (e.g., when they enter or exit a geofence).
+[USERS_BEHAVIORS_GEOFENCE_RECORDEVENT_SHARED](#USERS_BEHAVIORS_GEOFENCE_RECORDEVENT_SHARED) | When a user triggers a geofenced area (for example, when they enter or exit a geofence).
 This event was received through the dedicated geofence endpoint, and is therefore received in real-time as soon as a user's device detects that it has triggered a geofence. <br><br>In addition, due to rate limiting on the geofence endpoint, it is possible that some geofence events are not reflected as a RecordEvent.
 All geofence events, however, are represented by DataEvent (but potentially with some delay due to batching).
 [USERS_BEHAVIORS_SUBSCRIPTION_GLOBALSTATECHANGE_SHARED](#USERS_BEHAVIORS_SUBSCRIPTION_GLOBALSTATECHANGE_SHARED) | When a user is subscribed or unsubscribed globally from a channel such as email
 [USERS_BEHAVIORS_SUBSCRIPTIONGROUP_STATECHANGE_SHARED](#USERS_BEHAVIORS_SUBSCRIPTIONGROUP_STATECHANGE_SHARED) | When a user is subscribed or unsubscribed to or from a subscription group
 [USERS_CAMPAIGNS_ABORT_SHARED](#USERS_CAMPAIGNS_ABORT_SHARED) | An originally scheduled campaign message was aborted for some reason.